ect123/intro-to-qgis-workshop/README.md

 - **README.md**: a Markdown file containing these instructions
 - **vanTreeMap.qgz**: a QGIS project file containing the workshop's maps and data
 ---
+For this workshop, we will begin with a pre-made project that contains *clean* data that is organized into folders.
+The project file contains paths to data layers so that they load in the Map Canvas when the project starts.
+The project file also contains any style settings that have been applied to your data layers.
+It is important that you keep the paths to your data layers intact to avoid broken links, so it is best practice

+Another real-world scenario is that you would begin your project by searching for and evaluating data that you need, which can be a time consuming (and potentially expensive!) step.
+It's also common to have to clean, transform, or otherwise process your data in order for it to work correctly in your GIS project.
+We are avoiding that step by design for this introductory workshop.

 ### 1. Open the QGIS project file (.qgz)
 If you haven't already, Open QGIS 3.4.0 (with GRASS).
 In the Browser Panel, navigate to your Desktop, and select your newly extracted folder called **intro-to qgis-workshop-master**.
 Inside you'll see the **vanTreeMap** project file.
 Double-click that file to open the project.